What is onychomatricoma?

-Onychomatricoma typically affects Caucasian women with a peak incidence in the 5th decade.
+Onychomatricoma typically affects Caucasian women, with a peak incidence in the fifth decade of life.
 It is rarely observed in children .

 The exact pathophysiology of onychomatricoma is unknown, although it could be precipitated by trauma [3,4].

-Onychomatricoma affects a finger more often than a toe.
-It could involve either single or multiple digits simultaneously [2,5].
+Onychomatricoma more commonly affects the fingers than the toes.
+It could involve either a single digit or multiple digits simultaneously [2,5].

 Onychomatricoma is typically slow-growing and painless.
 Its classic clinical features include [1,4,5]: